Souruly/souruly.github.io/src/content/blog/20210215 - Things I learnt in Germany/basic.md

 The train journey from Frankfurt am Main to Bonn Hauptbahnoff was one of the best train journeys I've ever had!!
 The train track runs parallel to the river, with by beautiful scenery all around.

 We arrived at Bonn Hbf Platform 1 at around 11:45AM.
-Bonn Haupbahnoff building was the first taste of German architechture I had in Germany.(Spoiler alert : There are a lot more beautiful buildings in the inner streets).
+Bonn Haupbahnoff building was the first taste of German architechture I had in Germany.
 I had asked a friend to come pick me up at the Bonn Hbf.
 Before we took the U-bahn that would take us to the Student Hostel at Tannenbusch, we first went to an Indian Shop to get some frozen rotis(*polya*).
 It cost a whopping 6.9Eur for 20 rotis...Just for comparison, one soft fluffy poli from Sahasrabuddhe Girni costs...wait for it....5 Rs!!
 Anyway... we have to live with the consequences of our decisions...

 The U-Bahn station is underground.
 We can take buy tickets trains at the red kiosks on the platforms.
-I got a 2Eur ticket from Bonn Hbf to Tannenusch Mitte.(My experience with living here for 2 months is that nobody checks your tickets in the U-bahns.
+I got a 2Eur ticket from Bonn Hbf to Tannenusch Mitte.(My experience with living here for a month is that nobody checks your tickets in the U-bahns.
 I've seen signs that warn of a 40E fine if you are caught without a ticket.)

 There's a short walk from Tannenbusch Mitte to the Studentenwerk building.
 At this point even this short walk looked like a huge undertaking(even for the two of us), when it came to carrying that bulky PC bag around.
 But we finally made it the hostel building.

 I had arranged for the keys to be kept with one of my dorm-mates.
 We rang him from the ground floor phone and then we got access to the building.
 First impressions of the room.
 Small.
 Eh.
 First impressions of the kiched.
 Dirty.
-(Now I'm living here for ~2 months.
+(Now I'm living here for about a month.
 The room is still small.
 The kitchen is still dirty.
 I just don't notice it anymore I think)

 ---